- Chuck roast (cappello di prete)

 - Crushed red peppers (to taste)

 - Take a large pot and boil the piece of meat with plenty of water.
 As the meat comes to a boil, it must be skimmed.
-With a spoon you remove the black foam that forms on the surface, until the water becomes clear again at this point add all other the vegetables, herbs and spices and let the meat boil for an hour, (longer if the meat is huge) together with veggies, herbs and spices.
+With a spoon you remove the black foam that forms on the surface, when the foam becomes clear again at add all other the vegetables, herbs and spices and let the meat boil for an hour, (longer if the meat is huge) together with veggies, herbs and spices.

 - At this point, prepare the sauce as you would for pasta, it must be a little spicy.
 When you need to add water to the sauce to thin it out it must always be the water in which the meat, veggies and spices were boiled.
 The sauce must be thin.